CEBRA: Villa 1

 Villa 1 is a project featuring single-family and detached houses, with a focus reducing on utilizing bio-based materials including wood, clay, seagrass, and straw.
-Villa 1 aims to reduce emissions from newly constructed homes to around 25 % of the average – from 9.6 kg CO₂e/m²/year to just 2.5.
+Villa 1 aims to reduce emissions from newly constructed homes to around 25 % of the average – from 9.6 kg CO₂e/m^{2}/year to just 2.5.
 The key to this significant reduction in CO₂ has been to carefully consider all elements of the design – from material choices to living space and business model.
 The ambition of building Villa 1 is to replace the excessively large carbon footprint per person with architecture oriented towards quality, health, community, and life in better harmony with nature.
 Once Villa 1 is put into use, and based on careful evaluation, a cluster of single-family and duplex houses will be built.

 Selected awards

 CEBRA has received a number of international awards.
 Among them: